starfive-tech/freelight-u-sdk/README.md

 # Freelight U SDK #
 This builds a complete RISC-V cross-compile toolchain for the StarFiveTech JH7100 SoC.
-It also builds U-boot and a flattened image tree (FIT) image with a OpenSBI binary, linux kernel, device tree, ramdisk and rootdisk for the Starlight development board.
+It also builds a OpenSBI binary with U-boot as payload and a FIT(flattened image tree) image with linux kernel, device tree, ramdisk and rootdisk for the `Starlight` Dev board and `Visionfive` Dev board.

 ## Prerequisites ##